 Because of its shallow waters Borth beach is well suited to families with young children and is also a popular location for swimming, surfing, fishing, sailing and windsurfing and for walking the dog out of season.

-A popular base for walkers, Borth marks the northern end of the Ceredigion Coast Path and is also the western end of one of Ceredigion's other linear paths climbing high into the Cambrian Mountains and linking to the Forestry Commission Wales Visitor and Red Kite Feeding Centre at Nant Yr Arian, Devil's Bridge, Cwm Ystwyth and the historic Hafod and Pontrhydygroes before proceeding to Pontrhydfendigaid.
+Borth is a popular base for walkers on the Wales Coast Coast and marks the northern end of the Ceredigion Coast Path.
+Is also the western end of one of Ceredigion's other walking routes climbing high into the Cambrian Mountains and linking to the Bwlch Nant yr Arian Visitor and Red Kite Feeding Centre, Devil's Bridge, Cwm Ystwyth and the historic Hafod Estate before proceeding to Pontrhydfendigaid.
 This route forms a grand circle returning via the Ystwyth Trail, a combined footpath and cycle route, towards Aberystwyth.

 Blue Flag and Seaside Award beach.
 Toilets, cafes, restaurants, pubs, shops, parking.

 RNLI Lifeguard service provided Daily 20 June–6 September 2020 | Patrol times 10am-6pm